lsst/verify/doc/metric-yaml.rst

 .. _validate-base-metric-yaml:

 ###########################################
-Defining Metrics and Specifications in YAML
+Defining metrics and specifications in YAML
 ###########################################

 *Metrics* are scalar quantities that can be measured and monitored.
-For example, ``validate_drp`` is designed to measure metrics from :lpm:`17`, the LSST Science Requirements document.
+For example, ``validate_drp`` is designed to measure photometric and astrometric accuracy metrics defined in :lpm:`17`, the LSST Science Requirements document.
-:lpm:`17`, defines metrics that quantify photometric and astrometric measurement accuracy in the LSST Science Pipelines.

 Each metric can be accompanied by several *specification* levels.
 Specifications are thresholds of a metric that define success or give some indication of algorithm development progress.